marcinjahn/technology-notebook/src/docs/projects/puff.md

 various directories (typically, they live in various code projects' folders) making it difficult to move these files to another dev machine.
-Such configuration files are often excluded from version control systems due to secrets that they may contain.
+Such configuration files are often excluded from version control systems due to secrets they may contain.
 Puff manages those files and stores them in one common location.
-Your apps ccess the configuration files via symlinks that puff creates.
+Your apps access the configuration files via symlinks that puff creates.

 For the .NET developers, these could be `appsettings.json` files.
 For the NodeJS